solana-labs/solana/docs/src/apps/programming-faq.md

 are highly discouraged due to the overhead involved.
 If a program attempts to use a float operation that is not supported, the runtime will report an unresolved symbol error.
-Be sure to include integration tests against a local cluster to ensure the operation is supported."
+Be sure to include integration tests against a local cluster to ensure the operation is supported.

 ## Heap size